Bank Drive-Thru Services, Paper Checks & Other Things I Don’t Miss About “Traditional” Banking!

 The drive-thru is supposed to speed up the banking process.

-It keeps people from having to wait on a line inside for the full-service tellers.
+It keeps people from having to wait in line inside for the full-service tellers.

 It’s also a way for banks to provide a better customer experience.